-A student who is undecided about his or her major will be classified as undeclared and will be advised by the Office of Advising and Academic Enhancement.
-Undeclared majors must choose a major by the completion of 41 semester hours of credit.
+A student who is undecided about his or her major will be classified as undeclared and will be advised by the Office of Central Advising.
+These students must choose a major by the completion of 41 semester hours of credit.